-Regardless of the victory conditions of the second day, at the end of the first day, the units in enemy ZoC that are in hexagons of protection level 1 must move to exit the enemy ZoC.
+• If General Bonin did not panic, at the end of the first day, the units in enemy ZoC that are in hexagons of protection level 1 must move to exit the enemy ZoC.
 This movement occurs under the same conditions as a retreat after combat.
-Moreover, for the player that lost the battle, the unit takes a morale test and becomes disorganised if it fails (no additional step loss if it is already disorganised).
-The player that lost the combat begins the retreat, the Austrian in the case of a tie.
+Moreover, for the player who lost the battle, the unit must take a morale test.
+The player who lost the combat begins the retreat; the Prussian in the case of a tie.
+In either case, the second day of combat begins at 08.00.